microsoft/azure-iot-central-esp32-sample/README.md

 # Introduction
-This is a PoC which leverages Azure IoT Central for a smart farm use case.
+This is an example code which leverages Azure IoT Central for a smart farm use case.
 It collects temperature, humidity, and light data from sensors.
 Then send the data to Azure via Azure IoT Central via wireless network.
-This scenario is inspired by a discussion with Salmonberry Goods (a Washington based farming startup) who expresses the need for leveraging technology to optimize farming process.

 ## Hardwares